blocknetdx/blocknet/doc/coding.md

 - ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-- ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.
+- ThreadRPCServer : Remote procedure call handler, listens on port 9998 for connections and services them.

-- ThreadBitcoinMiner : Generates bitcoins
+- DarkcoinMiner : Generates darkcoins

 - ThreadMapPort : Universal plug-and-play startup/shutdown